 Online clinical social work MSW programs offer the same training and instruction as campus-based programs through the use of distance-learning technologies.
 Online programs are generally a more convenient and flexible option for students who cannot or would prefer not to relocate or commute in order to attend on-campus classes.
 Students in an online program log on to a learning management system (LMS) for lectures, interactive activities, and other coursework.
 They typically contact instructors, participate in discussion groups, and submit assignments through the LMS as well.
 To complete field education requirements, online students can generally find placements at local health services agencies.
 While some programs match online students to local agencies and field instructors, others require students to set up their own placements..
 In addition, some online MSW programs require students to attend a limited number of on-campus sessions or intensives, which may include orientations, workshops, seminars, and other instructional activities.

-The core MSW curriculum is fairly standardized, as programs accredited by the CSWE must meet set criteria for instruction and training in the professional practice of social work.
+The core MSW curriculum is fairly standardized, as programs accredited by the Council for Social Work Education (CSWE) must meet set criteria for instruction and training in the professional practice of social work.
 While the majority of master’s in social work programs are MSW programs, there are Master of Science in Social Work (MSSW) and Master of Science in Social Administration (MSSA) programs that are accredited by the CSWE and provide clinical training for licensure as an LCSW..
 Students should note there are two other main types of MSW programs: Advanced Generalist and Macro/Community Practice, which differ from clinical social work programs.

 Some schools only offer Advanced Generalist MSW programs, which combine instruction in clinical social work with classes in macro social work.
 These programs may not provide sufficient clinical training for licensure, depending on the curriculum, the state’s licensing requirements, and where a student completes his or her field education.
 Students should check with their state’s licensing board for the most up-to-date licensing requirements to determine whether or not a program offers the requisite coursework and field education.
 Unlike Advanced Generalist programs, macro social work programs usually do not meet the requirements for LCSW licensure.